codewitch-honey-crisis/gfx/README.md

 #### Fonts

-Fonts can be included as legacy *.FON* files like those used in Windows 3.1.
-The file format is low overhead, and designed for 16 bit systems, so the fonts are very simple and compact, while supporting relatively rich features for an IoT device, like variable width fonts.
-When loading a font this way, it will be allocated on the heap.
-Note that you cannot currently load fonts this way under the Arduino framework.
+GFX supports two types of fonts.
+It supports a fast raster font and TrueType fonts, depending on your needs.
+If you need quick and dirty, with the emphasis on quick, use the `font` class.
+For pretty, scalable and potentially anti-aliased fonts at the expense of performance, use the `open_font` class.

+The behavior and design of each are slightly different due to different capabilities and different performance considerations.
+For example, raster fonts are always allocated in either RAM or PROGMEM space.
+This is because they are small and so that they will operate at maximum speed.
+TrueType fonts on the other hand, are larger, much more complicated fonts, and so GFX will stream them directly from a file as needed, trading speed for minimal RAM use.
+Unlike raster fonts, TrueType fonts are essentially not loaded into memory, and will only cause temporary memory allocations as needed to render text.

+Both `font` and `open_font` can be loaded from a readable, seekable stream such as a `file_stream`.
+This if anything, will make `font` slightly quicker and `open_font` much slower than when you embed them.
+The raster fonts are old Windows 3.1 FON files while the TrueType font files are platform agnostic TTF files.

 Alternatively, you can use the *fontgen* to create a C++ header file from a font file.
 This header can then be included in order to embed the font data directly into your binary.
 This is a static resource rather than loaded into the heap.
+This is the recommended way of loading fonts when you can, especially with `open_font`.

 When fonts are drawn, very basic terminal control characters like tab, carriage return, and newline are supported.
-They can be drawn with or without a background, though it's almost always much faster to draw them with one, at least when drawing to a display.
+Raster fonts can be drawn with or without a background, though it's almost always much faster to draw them with one, at least when drawing to a display.

+##### TrueType Layout Considerations

+Truetype fonts must usually be downscaled from their native size before being displayed.
+You can use the `scale()` method passing the desired font height in pixels.

+Note that sizes and positions with TrueType are somewhat approximate in that they don't always reflect what you think they might.
+Part of that is nature of digital typesetting and part of that is because non-commercial font files often have bad font metrics in them.
+It usually takes some trial and error to get them pixel perfect.

+Also note that unlike raster fonts, TrueType font glyphs aren't limited to a bounding box.
+They can overhang part of the letter outside of the specified draw area which can lead to the left and top edges of letters in your destination area being clipped.
+Fortunately, you can draw text with an `offset` parameter to offset the text within the drawing area to avoid this, and/or to adjust the precise position of the text.

-In addition to loading and providing basic information about fonts, the `font` class also allows you to measure how much space a particular region of text will require in that font.
+In addition to loading and providing basic information about fonts, the `font` and `open_font` classes also allow you to measure how much space a particular region of text will require in that font.

 ### Images